Archives

 Theism and atheism are spatial counterparts.
 They are opposites and cannot occupy the same space.
 That is, a person cannot be a theist and an atheist at the same time.
 If opposite, they necessarily have in common a critical essence with regard to which they differ.
 What is the critical essence, or with regard to precisely what are they unable to occupy the same space?
 The critical essence about which they differ is

 the existence of Theo.
 They differ fundamentally in their respective answers to the question 'Does Theo exist?'
-Now if the central issue, or critical essence - the existence of Theo - is a religious issue for one, then it is for the other as well.
+Now if the fundamental issue - the existence of Theo - is a religious issue for one, then it is for the other as well.
 Atheists would have it that the answer 'yes' is in nature a religious answer while the answer 'no' is in nature a non-religious answer.
-If the two answers differ from one another in nature, they cannot be opposites since they cannot therefore share a critical essence.
-If, on the other hand, they are the same in nature, then they are either both in nature religious, or they are both in nature non-religious.
-In either case they can be opposite to one another, as clearly we argue they are, since they therefore can share a critical essence.
+If the two answers (yes, no) did not regard a commonly held fundament, the two represented views could not be opposites; they would not have a fundamental difference.
+If, on the other hand, the opposite answers do regard a commonly held fundament, then theism and atheism are either both fundamentally religious, or they are both fundamentally non-religious.
+In either case they can be opposite to one another, as clearly we argue they are, since they therefore can share a same fundament or critical essence.

-Furthermore, from these two mutually exclusive responses to the common critical essence (the question of the existence of Theo), follow two divergent worldviews.
+Furthermore, from these two mutually exclusive responses to the question of the existence of Theo, follow two divergent worldviews.
 The one, theism, is said to be religious in every respect.
 While the other, atheism, is said to be non-religious in every respect.
 This is indefensible, as I have shown.
-If those who believe in Theo erect a cross it is said to be a religious statement, because the cross is central to Christian faith which affirms Theo, and is therefore religious in nature.
-On the other hand, if those who denounce Theo tear the cross down precisely because it is central to the Christian faith and is therefore religious in nature, their act is said to be a non-religious statement, because those who tore it down do not believe in Theo.
+If those who believe in Theo erect a cross, it is said to be a religious statement; the cross is fundamental to Christian faith which affirms Theo.
+On the other hand, if those who denounce Theo tear the cross down - precisely because it is fundamental to the Christian faith and is therefore religious in nature, their act is said to be a non-religious statement; because those who tore it down do not believe in Theo.
 Is it a less religious act to tear down a cross because it is religious, than to erect a cross because it is religious?
-These acts taken as statements, if one statement were religious in nature and the other were not, how could the two statements be opposite with regard to the issue of religion?
+If one action is fundamentally a religious statement and the opposite action is fundamentally a non-religious statement, how can the two actions be fundamentally opposite with regard to the issue of religion?
 But if they are not opposite, how can they be mutually exclusive; how can they not both occupy the same space or be embraced simultaneously in the same mind?
 Or, in other words, how could there be any religious controversy?
 There could not be.
 And it is with regard to the issue of religion; make no mistake.
 Controversy exists precisely because the two opposing views share in common that they are either both non-religious or both religious.

 As I stated, I am not a student of logic or logical argument.
 But I believe I have at least demonstrated a direction whereby someone more scholarly could easily prove atheism to necessarily be a religion.
 Theists must at least assume equal footing with and insist on same status as atheists, when issues of the First Amendment and "separation of church and state" (Thank you, John Calvin ³) are raised by those whose only objective, if they could bring themselves to speak the truth, is to criminalize we of the